Music was my first love…

 In November 1980, John Lennon and Yoko Ono released Double Fantasy, their collaborative album that would tragically become John’s last.
 Its closing track, “Hard Times Are Over,” feels particularly poignant—a hopeful message at the end of a turbulent decade.
 Let's take a look and listen this heartbreaking final song.

-London Calling - A guide to the Music Landmarks of London
+London Calling: A Guide to London’s Music Landmarks

 England's capital city is rich in music history.
 From Tin Pan Alley to Battersea Power Station and the Abbey Road crossing, let's take a journey to see London's Music Landmarks.